 We are performing research on or developing products for the treatment of several rare disorders, including HAE, as well as developing broad spectrum antivirals for use as medical countermeasures.
-We expect to encounter significant competition for any of the pharmaceutical products we plan to develop.
+We expect to encounter significant competition for any of the pharmaceutical products we are developing and plan to develop.
 Companies that complete clinical trials, obtain required funding or government support, obtain required regulatory approvals and commence commercial sales or stockpiling orders of their products before their competitors may achieve a significant competitive advantage.
-Such is the case with the current neuraminidase inhibitors marketed by GSK and Roche for influenza; CINRYZE®, KALBITOR® and FIRAZYR®, marketed by Shire Pharmaceuticals, Inc. for HAE; and BERINERT®, marketed by CSL for HAE.
+Such is the case with the current neuraminidase inhibitors marketed by GSK and Roche for influenza; CINRYZE®, KALBITOR® and FIRAZYR®, marketed by Shire Pharmaceuticals, Inc. ("Shire") for HAE; BERINERT® and HAEGARDA®, marketed by CSL for HAE; and RUCONEST®, marketed by Pharming Healthcare, Inc. ("Pharming") for HAE.

+Further, several pharmaceutical and biotechnology firms have announced efforts in HAE and in other therapeutic areas where we have discovery and development efforts ongoing.
+Notably, prophylactic treatment for HAE is becoming increasingly competitive with the recent approval of CSL's HAEGARDA, Shire's positive Phase III data for the monoclonal antibody, lanadelumab, and Pharming's completion of a Phase II HAE prophylaxis trial for RUCONEST.
+Additionally, KalVista Pharmaceuticals, Inc. (KVD818) and Attune Pharmaceuticals, Inc. (ATN-249) have oral candidates for HAE prophylaxis in Phase I development.
 Therapeutic products with potentially promising data to treat Ebola include Mapp Biopharmaceutical, Inc.'s ZMapp (antibody-based) and Gilead Sciences, Inc.'s product currently under development (small molecule), both of which have been used in Ebola infected patients.
-Further, several pharmaceutical and biotechnology firms, including major pharmaceutical companies and specialized structure-based drug design companies, have announced efforts in the field of structure-based drug design and molecules in development in the fields of HAE and in other therapeutic areas where we have discovery and development efforts ongoing.
+Shionogi also recently announced positive Phase III data for S033188, an oral treatment for influenza.
 If one or more of our competitors' products or programs are successful, the market for our products may be reduced or eliminated.